CassiusEduardus/lol-2020-orbwalker-opencv-interception-driver-multi-template/README.md

 > **No build or usage support.** This code is not a product and should not be used to target live services.
 It exists to document historical techniques and architecture.

 ## Language & naming note
-Some variable names, comments, and messages remain in **Portuguese** on purpose to keep the code **as‑it‑is** and historically faithful.
+Some variable names, comments, and messages remain in **Portuguese** on purpose to keep the code **as-it-is** and historically faithful.
 Only documentation was standardized to US English.

 ## High-level pipeline
 ```